-Possible Points Does the Problem Identification clearly describe a problem?
+Possible Points Does the applicant have an active SAM.gov registration?
+10 Does the applicant have a current EEO Certification and/or EEO Plan?
+10 Does the Problem Identification clearly describe a problem?
 10 Does the Problem Identification discuss the implications if their application is not approved?
 10 Does the Scope of Work include measurable goals and objectives (deliverables, minimum performance, financial consequences)?
 10 Does the project address one or more of the PREA Standards?
 10 Does the application address any current or previous efforts to address PREA standards?
-10 Does the application address how proposed FY19 plans will complement previous PREA initiatives?
+10 Does the application address how proposed FY20 plans will complement previous PREA initiatives?
 10 Are causes and contributing factors leading to potential for sexual victimization included and supported by data?
 10 Is progress toward obtaining full compliance discussed?
-10 Is the potential impact of the proposed program: Local/Agency Specific (5pts) 40 Regional/Multi-Jurisdictional (7pts) 10 Statewide (10 pts) Is a timeline that identifies each objective, activity, expected completion date, and responsible person or organization provided?
-10 Quantifiable deliverables directly related to program goals and objectives and how these goals will be documented 10 Statement containing subjectivity to financial consequences in the event that the subgrantee fails to perform in accordance with the subgrant agreement 10 All contracts are within the grant period 10 TOTAL POINTS POSSIBLE 130
+10 Is the potential impact of the proposed program: Local/Agency Specific (5pts) 10 Regional/Multi-Jurisdictional (7pts) 10 Statewide (10 pts) Is a timeline that identifies each objective, activity, expected completion date, and responsible person or organization provided?
+10 Quantifiable deliverables directly related to program goals and objectives and how these goals will be documented 10 Statement containing subjectivity to financial consequences in the event that the subgrantee fails to perform in accordance with the subgrant agreement 10 All contracts are within the grant period 10 TOTAL POINTS POSSIBLE 150